Building AI-powered blood tests for autoimmune disease.

 We won an Apple Design Award ("the Oscars of app development"), the SXSW Best of Show and Best in Health, Med, and Biotech awards, and other awards during my tenure.

-Butterfly iQ was featured above the fold on the cover of the International New York Times, on the cover of the Science Times, and elsewhere.
+Butterfly iQ was featured on the cover of the International New York Times, on the cover of the Science Times, and elsewhere.

 I was also responsible for our software testing and release process along with my engineering partners, as we maintained a high-velocity release cadence, rare in medical devices.